microsoft/ELL/tutorials/vision/gettingStarted/darknet.md

 ## Compilation

 Ok, now on to compiling.
-A sample script for the the Darknet Referencet model was created for you.
+A sample script for the the Darknet Reference model was created for you.

 On Windows, run

     compile_darknetReference.cmd

-On Linux, run
+On Linux / Mac, run

-    ./compile_darknetReference.sh
+    sh compile_darknetReference.sh

 This script will: